matttm/voting-booth/voting-booth-frontend/README.md

 yarn simulate
 ```
 This will submit a vote for every person in the database except the last person, which will be the user's credentials, meaning everyone but the user has voted.
+** Note: This requires you to have generated a database in the records backend **

 ## Build